weycash-project/weycash/doc/README.md

 Setup
 ---------------------
-WeyCash Core is the original Monacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Monacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+WeyCash Core is the original Weycash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Weycash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download WeyCash Core, visit [monacoin.org](https://monacoin.org).